The team at Salt + Smoke have gathered together some common questions and trivia to help inform and enhance your knowledge.

 So what’s the difference between each kind?

-- Rye Whiskey: Has a spicier sometimes fruitier flavour.
+- Rye Whiskey: Has a spicier sometimes fruitier flavor.

-- Bourbon: Has a fuller more savory flavour.
+- Bourbon: Has a fuller more savory flavor.

 Are there other designations for differing between Whiskeys?

 The other important factor for whiskeys are their respective origins:

 - Scotch Whisky: besides being spelled without the “e” originates from Scotland.

 - Canadian/Irish Whiskey: originates from Canada and Ireland respectively.